 Editor’s note: This clause is incomplete.
 The following aspects are either missing or not yet determined:

-Measurement uncertainty is FFS .
+Measurement uncertainty is FFS for power class 1, 2 and 4.

 7.6.2.1 Test purpose

 In-band blocking is defined for an unwanted interfering signal falling into the UE receive band or into the spectrum equivalent to twice the channel bandwidth below or above the UE receive band at which the relative throughput shall meet or exceed the minimum requirement for the specified measurement channels.